mrjamiebowman-blog/dotnet-sql-secure/README.md

-# dotnet-sql-secure
+# mrjamiebowman: Securing SQL
-.NET: Securing SQL
+This post will be accompanied by a video that covers the expert level techniques to make a .NET application more secure with SQL.